Skip to content

 Changes in UK Parental Mental Health Symptoms over 10 months of the COVID-19 Pandemic

-• A substantial minority of parents reported consistently high or increasing stress, anxiety or depression symptoms.
-These parents were more likely to be younger than average; be a single adult in their household; have a pre-existing mental health condition; or have a child with special educational needs or a neurodevelopmental disorder.
+• Although around three quarters of parents reported consistently low mental health symptoms, a substantial minority reported consistently high or increasing symptoms of anxiety, stress and depression.
+The latter were more likely to be parents who were younger than average, were a single adult in the household, had a pre-existing mental health diagnosis or had a child with SEN or ND.